-Providence is never more than a 30-minute drive from anywhere in the state - from the beaches of Narragansett to the City-by-the-Sea, Newport, to the farms and bucolic beauty of Northwestern Rhode Island.
+Providence is never more than a 30-minute drive from anywhere in the state - from the beaches of Narragansett to the City by the Sea, Newport, to the farms and bucolic beauty of Northwestern Rhode Island.

-Providence is becoming a hotspot for both business and leisure travelers with more than 2,200 moderately priced hotel rooms, the Providence Place Mall, the Rhode Island Convention Center and a rich theater and cultural scene.
+Providence is becoming a hot spot for both business and leisure travelers with more than 2,200 moderately priced hotel rooms, the Providence Place Mall, the Rhode Island Convention Center and a rich theater and cultural scene.

 Rhode Island offers an unparalleled array of natural resources and critical infrastructure:

 - Excellent highway, rail and airport service connectivity, including T.F.
 Green Airport

 - More than 100 beaches and 400 miles of shoreline

 - Narragansett Bay, the largest yachting center in New England

 - The largest concentration of historic landmarks in the United States